rusnikola/perfctr-xen/README.md

 views of the National Science Foundation._

 ## Installation

+The preferable version is the recent beta version (from 2013) of framework which requires patching of three system components: [Xen 4.2.0](https://downloads.xenproject.org/release/xen/4.2.0/xen-4.2.0.tar.gz), [Linux 3.2.30](https://www.kernel.org/pub/linux/kernel/v3.x/linux-3.2.30.tar.xz) guest, and [perfctr 2.6.42.2](https://github.com/rusnikola/perfctr-xen/tree/master/perfctr-beta/perfctr-2.6.42.2) (my modified version of 2.6.42 which can work with Linux 3.2.30).
+Note that this is a beta version (which may still contain bugs).
+Patches for this version are in _perfctr-beta_.

+Note that the above perfctr version contains patches for various (including more recent) versions of Linux.
+Older versions will most likely not work.
+More recent versions may or may not work, and they are not tested; it is not recommended to use anything other than 3.2.30.

+Previous stable version (from 2011) of framework (which is now obsolete due to its reliance on the PvOps 2.6.x kernel) requires patching of:
+[Xen 4.0.1](https://downloads.xenproject.org/release/xen/4.0.1/xen-4.0.1.tar.gz), PvOps Linux 2.6.32.21 guest, and [perfctr 2.6.42](http://user.it.uu.se/~mikpe/linux/perfctr/2.6/perfctr-2.6.42.tar.xz) driver.
+Follow the installation instructions below to properly set up the framework.
+Also, make sure that Linux guest you use is of 2.6.32-pvops branch.
+(It may be necessary to switch it if the default branch is 2.6.31 as described here.)
+Patches for this version are in _perfctr-obsolete_.

+The instructions below are for the older stable version.
+For the beta version, please adjust corresponding names of directories and patches.
+For the beta version, there may be additional steps mentioned in the instructions.

 1. Download from this website the latest version of patches for the corresponding versions of Linux/Xen/Perfctr mentioned above.